Skip to main content

 We are a nation of cricket lovers.
 The feature that we hit upon straightaway when visiting a cricket stadium for the first time is the grass.
 Pruned to perfection, it exhibits stripes, diamonds, a checkerboard, or even arches.

-Over the years I have gathered many theories about how they’re created: the grass is colored, has different lengths, and so on., but the real reason is a lot naiver.
+Over the years we may have gathered many theories about how they are created: the grass is colored, has different lengths, and so on.
+But the real reason is a lot more naive.
 It’s the direction of the blades that tints the grass in various shades.
-When the sun hits an upright blade, its whole frame reflects the light – rendering it brighter than a blade that points directly towards the sun.
+When the sun hits an upright blade, its whole frame reflects the light–rendering it brighter than a blade that points directly towards the sun.
 Most professionals create the patterns by mowing in different directions.
 But the astute among them have another trick up their sleeve: they use a simple roller behind their mower to direct the blades with even more force.

-On the surface, most of our human behaviors don’t seem rational.
-But if you follow these impulses down to their roots, everything starts to make sense.
+On the surface, most of our human behaviors do not seem rational.
+But if we follow these impulses down to their roots, everything starts to make sense.

 It’s called the Value-Behavior Chain.
 Our Values influence our beliefs, which determine our attitudes that guide our behavior.
 That means if a business wants to influence its customers behavior, it must change their attitudes, beliefs or values first.